EBZebra/docs/edge/source/guide/debuggingjs.md

 * **Chrome's Web Inspector** works with Android KitKat and higher, is easier to set up than Weinre and offers screenshots and other nice extras.

-* **Remote Debug Inspector** works with Windows Mobile/CE devices that use the Motorola Webkit, and was developed by Ekioh.
+* **Remote Debug Inspector** works with Windows Mobile/CE devices that use the Zebra Webkit.

 ###Prerequisites
 Requirements of the development host vary based on the target device and its OS platform.
 General requirement guidelines are listed below.
 Platform-specific requirements, if any, will be listed in the section with the individual tool.